syncthing/docs/users/stdiscosrv.rst

                   HeaderPrefix: "^"
                   Type: 'Set'

-4. Add the middleware to the containers dynamic configuration
+4. Add the middleware to the containers dynamic configuration.

 .. code-block:: yaml